DR-developer98/Damiano-Rizzato-Flutist---Project-1-HTML-CSS/README.md

 <img src="assets/images-for-README/fulllogo.webp" style="width: 25%;">

 <h1>Damiano Rizzato - Flutist</h1>
-Welcome to the official professional website of Damiano Rizzato, created to connect venues, artistic directors, classical music enthusiasts, and social media followers with Damiano.
+Welcome to the official professional website of Damiano Rizzato, created to connect venues, artistic directors, classical music enthusiasts, and Instagram followers with Damiano.

 This website serves as a landing page that allows various visitors, most likely adults, located in the Zaanstad area in the Netherlands, to: